pepstock-org/Charba-Wiki/docs/charts/Sankey.md

 <br/>
 <br/>

-**Charba** provides out of the box the feature to enable matrix chart, leveraging on [Chart.js Sankey](https://github.com/kurkle/chartjs-chart-sankey).
+**Charba** provides out of the box the feature to enable sankey chart, leveraging on [Chart.js Sankey](https://github.com/kurkle/chartjs-chart-sankey).

 The [Chart.js Sankey](https://github.com/kurkle/chartjs-chart-sankey) is *native javascript* implementation and **Charba** provides the wrapper in order to be able to use it.